vivekprojects-GIT/Agentic-Ai-Ecommerce-Product-Recommendation/README.md

 ### PalonaAI Commerce Agent – README

-PalonaAI is a production-ready, LLM-routed commerce assistant.
+PalonaAI is a multimodal, LLM-routed commerce assistant.
 It retrieves products from a vector database (ChromaDB) and generates concise recommendations.
-The system is LLM-driven for routing (with immediate fallback), uses a simplified RAG path (Text → Vector DB → Top K → LLM formatting/fallback), and avoids static rules and hardcoded metadata.
+The system supports text and image queries, uses a simplified RAG path (Text/Image → Vector DB → Top K → formatting/fallback), and avoids static rules and hardcoded metadata.
+Recent updates add LLM-based image description, dynamic vocab extraction, and a keyword-match fallback for exact item names.

 ---